psliu11/ATJT/README.md

-1. download amazon dataset in
+1. Download the Amazon (Electro) dataset from xxx, rename the dataset folder to amazon_data, and place it in the /ATJT directory.

-2. python run.py
+2. Run **python run.py** in the command line.